-The increase in cash provided by operating activities for the three-month period ended March 31, 2016, as compared to the same period in 2015, was primarily due to strong cash collection from customers and also lower commissions and annual bonus payments due to lower attainment.
+The increase in cash provided by operating activities for the nine-month period ended September 30, 2016, as compared to the same period in 2015, was primarily due to higher cash collection from customers due to increased revenue and the timing of cash collection, and lower commissions and annual bonus payments due to lower attainment.
+These increases to cash provided by operating activities were partially offset by higher cash paid for taxes during the nine-month period ended September 30, 2016, as compared to the same period in 2015.

-Cash (Used in) Provided by Investing Activities
+Cash Used in Investing Activities